Updated: Nov 15, 2020

 Sight reading is not something you can improve in a blink of an eye.
 It requires determination and constant work.
 I keep on repeating: “the more music you will see, the better you`ll become!”
 It is essential to practise at home and not only during the lesson; it really will be hard to get good marks.
 It is a skill that one needs to build up gradually step by step.

-During my lessons, I make sure that I work on sight reading at least 15 minutes to guide the students for their own practise.
+During face-to-face or online piano lessons, I make sure that I work on sight reading at least 15 minutes to guide the students for their own practise.
 There is not magic trick, it will come with constant practise and not by practising during the weekly lesson.

 There is great material you can use to vary your daily practise to improve on this skill: